-Client and Community Surveys
+Client and Community Partners Surveys

-Between January and May 2023, The Indiana Community Action Poverty Institute created and conducted both a client and a community partners survey using SurveyMonkey for CAPE.
-The client survey consisted of 53 questions that were reviewed by CAPE staff and revised according to their needs.
-Surveys were sent by email to clients of CAPE in April of 2023 and were active until May 2023.
+Between January and May 2023, the Indiana Community Action Poverty Institute created and conducted both a client and a community partners survey using SurveyMonkey for OVO.
+The client survey consisted of 51 questions that were reviewed by OVO and revised according to their needs.
+Surveys were sent to clients of OVO in February of 2023 and were active until April 2023.
 The survey consisted of multiple choice and open-ended questions.
-Two hundred seventeen clients completed the survey over this time.
-The community partner survey consisted of 24 multiple choice and open-ended questions.
-It was opened and closed in May of 2023, and completed by 14 participants.
+Two hundred sixty-one clients completed the survey over this time.
+The community partners survey consisted of 24 multiple choice and open-ended questions.
+It was sent by email to community partners identified by OVO in May of 2023 and completed by 23 respondents.

 During the data analysis process, incomplete surveys were filtered out and not included in the findings.
 The completeness of the survey was determined by participants finishing the entire survey, not answering every question.
 Due to respondents not having to answer all the questions, some tables will not include all participants.
 The survey team utilized SurveyMonkey analysis software to analyze multiple choice survey questions.
-Open-ended survey questions where were exported to Excel for further analysis.
+Open-ended survey questions where numbers were exported to Excel for further analysis.